 The answer: hard work!

-Now, before you exit out of this page and go back to real life hoping that there was a quick answer to this let me give you my story and hopefully it will encourage you to do the same.
+Now, before you exit out of this page and get back to real life hoping that there was a quick answer to this let me give you my story and hopefully it will encourage you to do the same.
 Also, this process works if you need to lose 10 pounds or 100 pounds.
 However, this is not medical advice and before beginning any of the following please consult your doctor if you are concerned about anything mentioned below.
 This is my true story.

 I’m Micah and the year is 2008.
 I am diagnosed with sleep apnea at the age of twenty-three and told that I quit breathing sixty-five times per hour while I sleep.
 Twenty-four of those being to the point where I completely quit breathing, in some cases, up to one minute in duration.
 I am 242 pounds.
 I spend most of my days fighting depression and anxiety.
 I’d like to work out but it seems utterly impossible.